solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

   or succeeds) `accA` will receive `100` lamports.
 The payer will end up paying `other fees` + `100` lamports.

-* Fees paid full rebates case:
+* Fees paid rebates case:

   A payer includes instruction `SetProgramRebatableAccountWriteFees(100)` in the transaction.
 There is an accounts `accA` which is write-locked by the transaction and it has an PRAW fees fee of `100` lamports.
 Consider during execution the program will rebate the PRAW fees fee on the account.
 Then payer should have a minimum balance of `other fees` + `100` lamports to execute the transaction.
-After successful execution of the transaction, the `100` lamports will be rebated by the program and then Solana runtime will transfer them back to the payer.
-So the payer will finally end up paying `other fees` only.
+After successful execution of the transaction, the `R` lamports will be rebated by the program to the payer.
+So the payer will finally end up paying `other fees` + `100` - `R` lamports only.

-* Fees paid multiple partial rebates case:

-  A payer includes instruction `SetProgramRebatableAccountWriteFees(200)` in the transaction.
-The transaction has three instructions (`Ix1`, `Ix2`, `Ix3`).
-  There are accounts (`accA`, `accB`) that are write-locked by the transaction and each of them has an PRAW fees fee of `100` lamports.
-Lets consider `Ix1` rebates 25 lamports on both accounts, `Ix2` rebates 75 lamports on `accA` and `Ix3` rebates 10 lamports on `accB`.
-In the case of multiple rebates only the maximum of all the rebates is applied.
-Consider the transaction is executed successfully.
-The maximum of all the rebates for `accA` is 75 lamports and `accB` is 25 lamports.
-So a total of 100 lamports are rebated back to the payer, `accA` gets 25 lamports and `accB` gets 75 lamports.
-The payer will end up paying `other fees` + `100` lamports.

 * Fees paid full rebates but the execution failed case: